Little bits of resentment and anger, when stored up, contributes to one’s political perspective.

 Men can’t do much about them, we certainly didn’t invent them, but we need to acknowledge them and accommodate them without making the women in our lives “The Absolute Ruler of the Known Universe” 3-7 days per month.

 I came across this term on the internet.
-This is apparently the feeling women have when they have small children clinging to them, and are fortunate enough to have a husband.
+This is apparently the feeling women have when they have small children clinging to them, all day long, an yet are fortunate enough to have a husband.
 He comes home frisky and goes to sleep lonely.

 So, what about the mothers, grandmothers and aunts of these women?

 Does no one tell young brides-to-be what they are about to experience, so they can flee men?